23rd Division (South Vietnam): Battle of Kontum

 On the night of 16 May the PAVN pushed the 53rd Regiment from its positions and the perimeter was partially penetrated.
 A new B-52 strike was requested for the base of the penetration while ARVN artillery continued heavy fire to hold PAVN forces in place as the 53rd Regiment withdrew from the impact zone.
 The strike was delivered on schedule with devastating results as PAVN forces had massed to break the perimeter defense.
 The attack had been stopped and numerous tanks destroyed.
 The strike was decisive and the three weakened PAVN divisions regrouped in the jungle surrounding Kontum.

 During the next two weeks, the ARVN and PAVN forces tested each other.
-The Division responded to artillery attacks with their own artillery or by calling in Hawk's Claw helicopter fire.
+The division responded to artillery attacks with their own artillery or by calling in Hawk's Claw helicopter fire.
 B-52 sorties were again used, however the PAVN knew not to mass troops as they had while trying to break the perimeter defense.
 At 03:45 on 20 May, the 53rd Regiment was attacked by the first of three all-out assaults from the north.
 On the third attack the 53rd was pushed from their positions.
 Throughout that day the 53rd tried to regain their position but the PAVN was now dug in.
-The Division's new senior adviser and Col. Ba decided to pull up nine M41 tanks and to direct all that fire to the PAVN position along with helicopter gunships.
+The division's new senior adviser and Colonel Lý Tòng Bá decided to pull up nine M41 tanks and to direct all that fire to the PAVN position along with helicopter gunships.
 The front was restored.
 Three additional assaults were made in the early morning hours.
 Each was pushed back after fierce hand-to-hand combat.